-FreedomPop kicks off public beta, offers 500MB of free WiMAX data to usersAlex Wagner - Deputy Managing Editor, News Desk
+FreedomPop kicks off public beta, offers 500MB of free WiMAX data to usersAlex Wagner - Editorial Director of News and Content

 How does 500MB of free mobile data each month sound?
 If you're nodding your head and thinking "Hmm.
 That does sound pretty nice" after reading that question, you may want to check out FreedomPop.
 The company announced today that it's launching its mobile broadband service in beta, giving interested customers the opportunity to give the program a go for themselves.
 FreedomPop offers users 500MB of free data each month on Clearwire's WiMAX network, though the company plans to start using Sprint's LTE network for its service in 2013.

 If you're wondering what happens when you break past that free 500MB allotment, well, that's when things stop being free.
 Users that use more than 500MB can expect to spend $10 per extra gigabyte, and there are also paid plans that heavy users can sign up for.
 However, there are also ways for customers to grow the size of their free data bucket.
 A user could watch a brief ad for 3MB of extra data or get 10MB of data for each month that a referred friend remains signed up with FreedomPop.
 Other, more involved offers earning customers over an extra gigabyte of free data.